Eben-DevOps/Week-1_Azure_CloudOps/README.md

 - Domain Name or Sub-Domain (Optional)
 - Resilient Attitude to learn and build on Azure Cloud 😉

+## 📝 Detailed Step-by-Step Guide

+If you're interested in learning more about the setup and deployment process, I've written a blog post 📝 that outlines each step in detail.
+You can access the blog post [[Here](https://joeloduyemi.hashnode.dev/unleashing-the-power-of-azure-storage-a-beginners-guide-to-hosting-static-websites-on-azure-cloud)] to gain insights into the configuration, automation, and best practices involved in building and deploying this architecture. 📚

 ## Table of Contents

 1. [Prerequisites](#prerequisites)